bgreg/BIllow/README.md

 		`rails -v`

-4) Install Postgresql

-	This project is using postgresql.
+4) Install Postgresql.
+There are 2 ways to do this, I'll list both below.

+	1) Use the app.
 In my opinion, the easiest way to install this on OSX is to use this app: https://postgresapp.com/.
-All you have to do is launch the app and it starts Postgres on port 5432.
-The database.yml file in this project is already configured to use postgres in development mode.
-When run it makes a little elephant icon on the menu bar you can use to make sure postgres is really running.
+After you have followed the install instructions from the website, all you have to do is launch the app and it starts Postgres on port 5432.
+The database.yml file in this project should already configured to use postgres in development mode.

+	OR

+	2) You can use brew.
+		1) `brew install postgresql`
+		2) Run this to see instructions on how to start server: `brew info postgresql`

 5) Install bundler.
 This will help you manage all your Rails dependancies.